zobayer1/zobayer1.github.io/_posts/2020-08-23-adopting-black-code-formatter.md

 Each time your commit fails, it will tell you that there were some changes made by one or more pre-commit rules.
 Just add the changed files and commit again.
 Alternatively, you can run `pre-commit run` first and then try to commit.

 ## Excluding inspections in your IDEs
-If you are using PyCharm, you can go to editor inspection configuraiton and exclude following `Pep8` warnings
+If you are using PyCharm, you can go to editor inspection configurations and exclude following `PEP8` warnings

 - `E203`
 - `E266`